EwanLyon/ewanlyon.com/src/content/blog/speedrun-marathon-design.md

 #### Upcoming games

-As there is little room on the ticker, only incoude the game name and either the category or the runners name.
+As there is little room on the ticker, only include the game name and either the category or the runners name.
 Only do at max the next 3 runs since generally that'll be enough to fill the ticker.

 #### Call to Action (CTA)